Slamy/Yaumataca/doc/adding_gamepads.md

     HID device address = 1 is mounted
     VID = 046d, PID = c20c

 This is good!
-We know have knowledge about the VID and the PID.
+We now have knowledge about the VID and the PID.
 Press some buttons on your gamepad now.

     Report: 00 80 80